andyferris/Tabulars.jl/README.md

    with `setindex!`), though the assumption that this is possible will not be baked in as it is in the `Base.AbstractArray` code.
  * `N > 0` - we won't try to extend to the zero dimensional case (for the moment).

+## Tabular types

+While the user primarily interacts with the abstract types `Series` and `Table`, there are many specialized types of `Tabular` that compose and nest to create a rich set of data structures.
+Currently we have:

+ * `ArraySeries` and `ArrayTable`: An `AbstractArray` wrapped up in a tabular structure.
+In many respects it behaves quite similarly to an `AbstractArray`, however it does not support linear indexing (e.g. `ArrayTable` must *always* be indexed by two values).
+An `ArrayTable` may contain a flat matrix, or it may contain a vector of nested `Series`.
+Convenient constructors will automatically wrap the elements in a `Series`, if necessary.
+ * `DictSeries` and `DictTable`: Wrappers of `Associative` containers.
+For a `DictTable`, the elements will be nested `Series`.
+Supports indexing with `:` and vectors of keys.
+ * `TupleSeries` and `TupleTable`: Tuples of `Pair`s wrapped in a tabular structure.
+Unlike other containers, these may contain heterogenously-typed data and present it in a type-stable fashion.
+For this to work, the indices must be singleton types.
+The package provides the `Label` string type, which can be constructed with `l"Name"`.
+For example, a strongly-typed table can be made via `Table(l"Name" => ["Alice", "Bob"], l"Age" => [28, 35])`.
+ * `StructSeries`: Automatically deconstructs any Julia struct into a series, which may be indexed via a `Label`.
+For example `Series(2+3im)[l"re"] === 2`.
+ * `PermutedDimsTabular`: used to create a view of a transposed table, where the row and column indices are reversed.

+These can be mixed in a variety of ways, and for convenience, inner structures will automatically be wrapped in the appropriate type for arrays, associatives, tuples and structs.
+Transposing a table stored as an array-of-structs will effectively present a view which looks like a struct-of-arrays.

+Some more structures which seem desirable:

+ * Grouped indices, for supporting common group-by operations
+ * Sub-tabulars, for views and filtering.
+ * Ordered tabulars, where indexing is accelearted via sort-ordering rather than hashing *a la* `Dict`.
+Not sure if this is a new `Tabular`, or a new `Associative`.
+ * The transpose of a series?
+Columns and rows (being series with a *single* row/column index attached)?

+## Operations

+Ideally, this package would support a variety of *primitive* operations on `Tabular`s, such as maps, reductions, filtering and grouping.
+However, the goal isn't to construct an entire querying front-end.